runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 form, but with notable animal features.
 They are still competent shapeshifters, but tend to use this ability to optimize their shape to the current situation rather than taking on a purely human or animal form.

-Xhal'fae are the newest, and most animalistic of all the fae races.
+Xhal'fae are the newest, and most animalistic of all the fae lineages.
 They care little for modesty regardless of what shape they are in, and will hunt, kill, and eat just about anything that is not 'fae.
 Most Xhal'fae do not wear clothing, use tools, or build structures.
 Xhal'fae 'clans' consist of a loosely organized group of individuals.
 Clan members tend to have their own dwelling, be it a cave, crevice, treetop nest, rudimentary hut or lean-to, or portion of ruins.
 In case of outside threats, the group will usually elect a warleader (generally through physical competition) but otherwise clans have no specific leader).